Economy of Tunisia

 The economy of Tunisia is in the process of being liberalized after decades of heavy state direction and participation in the country's economy.
 Prudent economic and fiscal planning has resulted in moderate but sustained growth for over a decade.
 Tunisia's economic growth historically has depended on oil, phosphates, agri-food products, car parts manufacturing, and tourism.
 In the World Economic Forum Global Competitiveness Report for 2015–2016, Tunisia ranks in 92nd place.
-Based on HDI latest report (for 2014), Tunisia ranks 96th globally and 5th in Africa.

 The year 2015 was marked by terrorist attacks in Tunisia which are likely to affect economic growth, especially in tourism, one of the main sectors.

 Historical trend

 GDP per capita soared by more than 380% in the seventies (1970–1980: USD 280–1,369).
 But this proved unsustainable and it collapsed to a cumulative 10% growth in the turbulent eighties (1980–1990: USD 1,369–1,507), rising again to almost 50% cumulative growth in the nineties (1990–2000: USD 1,507–2,245), signifying the impact of successful diversification.